Fort Belvoir, VIRGINIA

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 While performing the duties of this job, the employee is frequently required to sit and talk or hear.
-The employee is required to walk; use hands to finger, handle or feel objects, tools or controls; and reach with hands and arms.
+The employee is required to walk; use hands to finger, handle or feel objects, and reach with hands and arms.

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.